Before You Borrow

 - Failure to repay a loan will cause you serious consequences, which may include ineligibility for other financial aid, withholding of tax refunds by the Internal Revenue Service, difficulty in obtaining credit, and wage garnishment.

 Important information about your student loans while attending ACC:

 - Student loans are awarded based on each individual school year

-- For most students, this means one loan amount will be offered split between the Fall and Spring semesters; some exceptions may apply.
+- For most students, this means one loan amount will be offered and disbursement will be split between the Fall and Spring semesters.
+Some exceptions may apply

 - Half at the beginning of the term and the other half midway through the semester